 You must give a detailed description of unsatisfactory conditions in the remarks block of the ODCL form.
 If you discover a load bearing part, load controlling part or operational safety device that is unsatisfactory, you must stop, secure the crane and notify your supervisor.
+The supervisor shall immediately report the crane deficiency to INSTRUCTIONS - Check all applicable items indicated, prior to the first use each day.
+Suspend operations immediately upon observing an unsatisfactory condition of any item indicated with an asterisk ().
+Operations may continue if the condition has been reviewed and continued operation has been authorized by the activity engineering organization.
+For any unsatisfactory item, identify the specific components and describe the deficiency in the "Remarks" block.

-The supervisor shall immediately report the crane deficiency to the crane inspection organization.
+the crane inspection organization.
 The item shall be marked by the operator as unsatisfactory on the ODCL and the deficiency shall be described in the remarks block.
 Minor deficiencies must be marked as unsatisfactory on the ODCL and the operator shall describe the deficiency in the remarks block.